 Help for Legal High Addiction

 Legal highs are extremely addictive and those who suffer with this type of addiction need to get help as soon as possible.
 Addiction Helper is a referral service offering advice and information for addicts and their families.
 Our team of fully trained advisors can help clients to find the right treatment provider and can offer advice and support for all types of addiction.
-Call today for independent advice and support.
+Call today for confidential advice and support.

 Source: Exeter Express and Echo